YottaDB/YDBGDEGUI/README.md

   * Click on the dot next to a node to bring up a menu for that item.
 At present, the menu items only pertain to connectivity and node existence.
 In the production version, you will be able to edit other properties.
   * Saving re-orders the graph.
 6. In the browser, connect to localhost:portnum (e.g. localhost:8080) to load the GUI.
 Use the mouse scrolling function to zoom in and out.
+  * The computer should be connected to the internet for the prototype GUI to run, as the prototype gets jQuery and other libraries from cloud-based services.
 7. To shut down the server, kill the mumps server process; currently, this is the only way to stop the server.
 8. To restart the server, run DO WEB^GDE(portnum) from direct mode.